INDAPlus20/AssignmentsInstructions/structures-task-15/README.md

 ### Kattis problems

-This week, you're going to learn (or repete) the basic data structures by solving at least one [Kattis](https://kth.kattis.com) problem.
-Include a screenshot of your Kattis submission to prove solution.
+This week, you're going to learn (or repeat) the basic data structures by solving at least one [Kattis](https://kth.kattis.com) problem.
+Include a screenshot of your Kattis submission to prove your solution.
 See `../rust-task-2/minimal_scalar_product` for a Rust Kattis solution example.

 Solve at least one of the following problems:
 - [Almost Union-Find](https://open.kattis.com/problems/almostunionfind)